 Can I Find Affordable Housing?

-hunting your life for a month or two.
+hunting your life for a month.
 It could pay off in the long run.
+It is

-It is possible to find a lower-priced apartment but it takes
+certainly possible to find a lower-priced apartment but it takes time

 Outside of "Core" Manhattan - Bear in mind that New York